-According to a recent article in the Wall Street Journal, however, even college students have begun the aging process.
-You can read the entire article here or I’ve summarized the key findings below:
+According to an article in the Wall Street Journal, however, even college students have begun the aging process.
+I’ve summarized the key findings of this article below:

 - In our 30’s: Age related hearing starts to decrease around age 25.
 Wear protective gear if you know you’re going to be exposed to loud noises for an extended period of time.

 - In our 40’s: Muscle strength starts to decline in the late 30s or early 40s.
 Be sure to have a comprehensive exercise program that includes strength training and weight-bearing exercise.

 - In our 50’s: Balance and lower-body strength start to decline as well as bone mass in women during menopause.
 Yoga, Pilates and Tai chi can all help with balance and core strength.